 - One developer deletes a document and another makes a change inside that document

-- Both developers move a document, but they move it to different places in the project tree
+- Both developers move a document, but they move it to different places in the tree

-10 How Can I Resolve Conflicts in External Files like Java Classes, Widgets & Images?
+How Can I Resolve Conflicts in External Files like Java Classes, Widgets, and Images?

-By default, the Mendix Modeler also does a diff comparison on external files like Java classes.
-When there are new versions or files have been deleted, this is directly handled by the Desktop Modeler itself.
+By default, Mendix Studio Pro performs a diff comparison on external files like Java classes.
+When there are new versions or files have been deleted, this is directly handled by Mendix Studio Pro itself.

-For additional diffing or conflict resolution on external files, external SVN tools like Tortoise SVN can be used.
+For additional diffing or conflict resolution on external files, external visual and command-line tools for Git and SVN can be used.